 Lucia (Lou) Kidney worked at The Dance Inn, as Office Manager, back in the 80’s, for several years.
 After spending 25 years supporting other small businesses, in 2006, she returned to The Dance Inn, as our part-time Bookkeeper and Accounts Manager.
 When Lou is not working, you will probably find her gardening, cooking, or most likely…..playing with her eight beautiful grandchildren!

-Ally Michitson joined The Dance Inn staff for the 2019-2020 season as our new Office Manager.
-Ally, a graduate of UMass Amherst, grew up in the dance world and has returned to her roots for the first time in 8 years!
-Ally comes from a dance family as her mom was a dance teacher for many years in Haverhill, MA and was also a competitive ballroom dancer in the 1980s & 1990s.
+Ally Michitson joined The Dance Inn staff for the 2019-2020 season as our Office Manager.
+Ally, a graduate of UMass Amherst, grew up in the dance world and is returning to her roots!
+Ally comes from a dance family as her mom was a dance teacher for many years in Haverhill, MA.
 Growing up, Ally performed in many different musicals while studying at McNally's School of Dance & Drama for 10 years.
-She took some time off from dance to join the varsity cheerleading team at Haverhill High School but she longed to be back in dance class so she joined Karla Pattavina's Dance Academy for her last 2 years of high school where she studied tap & jazz, which were always her favorite disciplines.
+She took some time off from dance to join the varsity cheerleading team at Haverhill High School but she longed to be back in dance class so she joined Karla Pattavina's Dance Academy in Haverhill for her last 2 years of high school where she studied tap & jazz, which were always her favorite disciplines.
 She then attended UNC Charlotte for two years before transferring back to MA to UMass Amherst where she graduated with a Bachelor's in Journalism with a minor in Psychology.
 She is so excited to be back in the dance world and surrounded by the thing she loves the most every day.